Skip to Main Content

 Morning:

 We’ll check out of the hotel, board the private transportation, and drive to Santa Teresa, a convenient port of entry for easy border crossing into Mexico.
-Together with the Group Leader, we must walk across the border (approximately 200 feet – 60 m.) carrying our all our belongings as we go through Mexican immigration and customs.
+Together with the Group Leader, we must walk across the border (approximately 200 feet) carrying all our belongings as we go through Mexican immigration and customs.
 You will need to present your passport and complete a form on site to receive the required personal permit.
 The Group Leader will be on hand to assist as needed.
 Keep this permit with you; you may be asked to present it when leaving Mexico.
 We’ll board our Mexican motorcoach and continue the drive to Ciudad Chihuahua.
-The State of Chihuahua is Mexico’s largest, known for its wide-open deserts, rugged forested mountains and deep canyons.
+The State of Chihuahua is Mexico’s largest, known for its wide-open deserts, rugged forested mountains, and deep canyons.
 We’ll cross scenic desert landscapes and drive through Chihuahua’s famous cattle grazing lands.
 As we ride, the Group Leader will lecture on the state of Chihuahua providing an overview of its natural and cultural wonders.
 A lunch stop is in Villa Ahumada to taste the local specialties.
-Lecture: 1

 Lunch: